Lambert-Eaton Syndrome

 This condition is often associated with a certain type of cancer called small cell lung cancer.
 This syndrome may result from your body's efforts to fight the underlying cancer.

-In some of the remaining cases, Lambert-Eaton syndrome develops following another autoimmune disease.
+In some cases, Lambert-Eaton syndrome develops following another autoimmune disease.
 Sometimes the cause is not known.

 What are the symptoms of Lambert-Eaton syndrome?